mithu1408/react-if/README.md

 Must contain only a single child, which it renders as-is.
 Should not be used outside of a `<Conditional />` block.

 ### &lt;Else /&gt;
 Must only contain a single child, which it renders as-is.
-Should not be used outside of a `<Conditional />` block.
+Can be used outside of a `<Conditional />` block.

 ## License